Frequently Asked Questions

 How do I show a register or balance report between one account and another ?

-The above won't work with the register or balance commands because these process individual single-account postings, not the multi-account transactions.
-Instead, use two commands, eg:
+The above won't work with the register or balance commands because these report on individual account postings, not whole transactions.
+Instead, run a print report to select transactions to use in a second report, like so:

 hledger print checking | hledger -f- -I register expenses:tax